SoyeongKimm/100DaysOfCodeChallenge/README.md

    - More blogs in Korean (did not work for me) <br> https://jojoldu.tistory.com/288 <br>
    https://iyk2h.tistory.com/159
-- Watched the lectures 279 - 282 in Section 20, In-App Purchases
-and Apple StoreKit
+- Lectures 279 - 282 in Section 20, In-App Purchases and Apple StoreKit
    - Only virtual products can be sold.
 Apple charges 30% of my earnings.
    - 80/20 principle: 80% free, 20% charging for premium features or ad removing (Recommended app for reference: [Overcast](https://apps.apple.com/us/app/overcast/id888422857))